Anderson duality of topological modular forms and its differential-geometric manifestations: Conjectures on vertex operator algebras and

 We now consider a family of SQFTs with symmetry $G$.
 In view of the comments above, an anomaly of such a theory is specified by a map

-Mathematically, we expect to have a genuinely equivariant version of $\TMF$ twisted by a map of the form \eqref{eq_G_twist}, although the theory of twisted genuinely-equivariant topological modular forms has not been adequately developed yet.
-In this appendix we assume the existence of such a theory, together with an appropriate generalization of the Atiyah-Segal completion map $c$, such that we have the following commuting square: where {$\tilde k$ is the composition of $k$ and the natural projection $BO\langle0,1,2,3,4\rangle\to BO \langle0,1,2\rangle$. } With this caveat, we have the following generalized version of the Stolz-Teichner proposal \cite{Johnson-Freyd:2020itv,TachikawaYamashita}: \begin{proposal} The deformation classes of 2d unitary spin \Nequals{(0,1)} supersymmetric quantum field theories with symmetry group $G$, whose anomaly is specified by the element {$(n, k) \colon BG \to \Z \times BO \langle 0, \cdots, 4 \rangle$,} form the group $ \TMF^{n+k}_G(\pt) $. \end{proposal}
+Mathematically, we expect to have a genuinely equivariant version of $\TMF$ twisted by a map of the form \eqref{eq_G_twist}, although the theory of twisted genuinely-equivariant topological modular forms has not been fully developed yet.
+In this appendix we assume the existence of such a theory, together with an appropriate generalization of the Atiyah-Segal completion map $c$, such that we have the following commuting square: where {$\tilde k$ is the composition of $k$ and the natural projection $BO\langle0,1,2,3,4\rangle\to BO \langle0,1,2\rangle$. } We note that we do use $\RO(G)$-graded equivariant $\TMF$ in this paper, whose theory is recalled in Appendix~\ref{app:equivariant}.
+The $\RO(G)$-graded version only allows certain subsets of the twists and not the completely general ones given in \eqref{eq_G_twist}.

+With this caveat, we have the following generalized version of the Stolz-Teichner proposal \cite{Johnson-Freyd:2020itv,TachikawaYamashita}: \begin{proposal} The deformation classes of 2d unitary spin \Nequals{(0,1)} supersymmetric quantum field theories with symmetry group $G$, whose anomaly is specified by the element {$(n, k) \colon BG \to \Z \times BO \langle 0, \cdots, 4 \rangle$,} form the group $ \TMF^{n+k}_G(\pt) $. \end{proposal}

 A subclass of 2d quantum field theories is given by 2d superconformal field theories (CFTs), which have commuting actions of two Virasoro algebras.
 Two copies of Virasoro algebras are distinguished by calling them as left-moving and right-moving\footnote{ On a two-dimensional flat spacetime with Lorentzian signature, operators depending on $t+x$ but not on $t-x$ are called left-moving and those depending on $t-x$ but not on $t+x$ are called right-moving.
 After the Wick rotation to put it on a two-dimensional flat spacetime with Euclidean signature, one set of operators become holomorphic, depending on $z=x+iy$ but not on $\bar z$, and the other set of operators become anti-holomorphic, depending on $\bar z$ but not on $z$. }, respectively, We denote their central charges by $c_L$ and $c_R$.
 In this case the degree $n\in (I_\bZ\Omega^\text{spin})^4(\pt)\simeq \bZ$ is known to be given by $n=2(c_L-c_R)$.
 In a unitary theory, the central charges $c_{L,R}$ are non-negative, and when $c_L$ (or $c_R$) is zero, the left-moving (or the right-moving) side is empty.
 The theories where $c_L>0$, $c_R=0$ are known as purely left-moving and those for which $c_L=0$, $c_R>0$ are known as purely right-moving.